Recipe by What a Dish!

 "I devised this recipe when I was trying to use up that leftover homemade cranberry sauce from Thanksgiving!
-You could probably also use canned whole cranberry sauce for this recipe." — What a Dish!
+You could probably also use canned whole cranberry sauce for this recipe."

 Watch video tips and tricks